-For nearly 35 years, Riddle & Brantley has been fighting for the rights of North Carolinians.
+For more than 35 years, Riddle & Brantley has been fighting for the rights of North Carolinians.
 We are committed to helping those whose property is being taken under eminent domain, and we would love to help you if we can.

 For a FREE consultation with an eminent domain lawyer concerning property being taken as part of I-26 improvements in the Asheville area, please call 1-800-525-7111 or complete the form below.

 The case review is free, there is no obligation, and you won’t pay any attorney fees unless we recover additional financial compensation for your taken property.